sourcegraph/handbook/content/product/product_management/pricing.md

 ## Pricing tiers

-We have two pricing tiers, free (for up to ten users) and enterprise.
-Our free tier allows users to try the product in a self-service way before they buy, and enterprise allows us to charge our users in a fair, understandable way once they see the value.
+We have three pricing tiers, Free, Team, and Enterprise.
+Our Free tier allows users to try the product in a self-service way before they buy, and our Team and Enterprise tiers allow us to charge our users in a fair, understandable way once they see the value.

 ## Add-on features